 An electrical substation is a key part of our electricity distribution system.
 It is responsible for controlling the voltage levels, switching the power circuits, and ensuring that there is a stable electricity supply from the electrical power generation plant to the electricity consumers.

-Electrical substations are responsible for distributing electricity efficiently and safely to the industries commercial buildings and residential areas.
+Electrical substations are responsible for distributing electricity efficiently and safely to industrial, commercial buildings, and residential areas.
 To control, switch, and ensure safe supply of electricity, all the electrical substation components need to work efficiently.
 The substation should have a protective mechanism to safeguard all of its electrical equipment and personnel from faults and overloads.

 The Electrical substation needs a series of substation parts that are connected to each other to regulate, switch, and ensure safe and stable supply of electricity from the power generation station to the further substations.
 Will discuss all major components of the electrical substation here in detail.